Oct 291998

 If it doesn’t work

 If the above does not get things working for you, then please add your comments.
-Perhaps my instructions are defective.
-I don’t think so, but please tell me of any problems you had and what you did to correct them.
+Perhaps my

-13 Responses to “Gateways – installing natd/ipfw”
+13 thoughts on “Gateways – installing natd/ipfw”

 1. (posted by Dan Langille)